You did the work. Now learn to actually live. This is the strange quiet space after. When you are no longer surviving but not sure how to just be yet.

 ☀️The Truth About Living Awake▾

-Being awake doesn't mean you stop feeling pain.
+Being awake does not mean you stop feeling pain.
 It means you stop abandoning yourself inside it.
 You realize the work was never about becoming enlightened.
 It was about becoming present.
+The more you return to yourself, the less you need from the outside world to feel okay.
+You stop chasing what you thought you were missing and start living what was already here.
+That is not a destination.
+That is a daily choice.
+And you already know how to make it.

 "Come back here whenever life feels loud.
 The truth does not change.
 But how you hear it will."